Customs and etiquette in Japanese dining: Overview

-It is uncommon for Japanese people to eat or drink while walking in public, and this is just one point of etiquette where it is wise to err on the side of conservatism.
+It is uncommon for Japanese people to eat or drink while walking in public because it can be seen as inconsiderate to others.
+Eating while walking may imply that you think you are too busy or important to sit down and eat, and it can cause a mess if any food is dropped.
 Drink vending machines in Japan generally have a recycling bin for used bottles and cans, so one can consume the drink there; and in summer months one may see groups drinking near a vending machine.
 Some consider it rude to eat in public, but this is not a universally held aversion.

 Many Japanese restaurants provide diners with single-use wooden/bamboo chopsticks that must be snapped apart near their tops (which are thicker than the bottoms).
 As a result, the attachment area may produce small splinters.
 Never rub chopsticks against each other to remove splinters: this is considered extremely rude, implying that one thinks the utensils are cheap.
 At the beginning of the meal, use the smooth bottom ends to pick up food from serving dishes if no other utensils have been provided for that purpose.
 Then eat, holding food between the bottoms of the hashi.
-If you later want to use your hashi to take more food from serving dishes, use the top ends to do so in order to avoid 'contaminating' the food on the tray.
+If you later want to use your hashi to take more food from serving dishes, use the top ends to do so in order to avoid "contaminating" the food on the tray.
 At the end of the meal, it is good manners to return single-use chopsticks part way into their original paper wrapper; this covers the soiled sticks while indicating that the package has been used.

 In Japanese restaurants, customers are given a rolled hand towel called oshibori.
 It is considered rude to use the towel to wipe the face or neck; however, some people, usually men, do this at more informal restaurants.
 Nonwoven towelettes are replacing the cloth oshibori.

 In any situation, an uncertain diner can observe what others are doing; and for non-Japanese people to ask how to do something properly is generally received with appreciation for the acknowledgment of cultural differences and expression of interest in learning Japanese ways.

 When using toothpicks, it is good etiquette to cover one's mouth with the other hand.
 Blowing one's nose in public is considered rude, especially at a restaurant; cloth handkerchiefs should never be used for this purpose.
 Conversely, sniffling is considered acceptable, as an alternative to nose-blowing.
 When sneezing, it is polite to cover one's nose with a hand.